oracle/spring-cloud-oracle/spring-cloud-oci-samples/spring-cloud-oci-storage-sample/README.md

 1. Run `mvn clean install` from the root directory of the repository code.

 1. Set appropriate values at `application.properties` for the following properties.
-(Refer to the Spring Cloud OCI docs for more details.)
+(Refer to the Spring Cloud Oracle docs for more details.)
 ```
 spring.cloud.oci.region.static = US_ASHBURN_1
 spring.cloud.oci.compartment.static = <COMPARTMENT_OCID>